-Marketing automation at the lead stage differs on a case to case basis.
-There are certain factors to consider such as how a lead has entered your marketing automation workflow (downloaded a whitepaper OR signed for a product demo).
+Marketing automation at the lead stage differs on a case-to-case basis.
+There are certain factors to consider, such as how a lead has entered your marketing automation workflow (downloaded a whitepaper OR signed for a product demo).
 Or what is your target audience?
-Or how complicates or easy it is to use your product?
+Or how complicated or easy is it to use your product?

 A lot of businesses start with date-based marketing automation workflow for lead nurturing.
 Suppose a lead sign up to try your product which has a thirty days trial period.
 A date-based automation workflow could look like this:

 Day 3 – Send getting started guide